raspberrypilearning/sell-me-something/en/quiz1/question_3.md

 --- choices ---

-- ( ) Change the `dashed-border` class to match the new style you want
+- ( ) Change the `dashed-border` class to match the new style you want.

   --- feedback ---